 What changes?
 Surprise results.

-In contrast to previous studies that observed a positive link between neuron activity and increased blood flow, the researchers found a decreased blood flow when neurons are activated in the hypothalamus.
+In contrast to previous studies that observed a positive link between neuron activity and increased blood flow, the researchers found a decreased blood flow when neurons fired in the hypothalamus.

-"The results took us by surprise because we saw vasoconstriction, which is the opposite of what most people have described in the cortex in response to a sensory stimulus," says Stern.
-"Normally there is a reduction in blood flow in the cortex in the case of diseases such as Alzheimer's or after a stroke or ischemia."
+“The results took us by surprise because we saw vasoconstriction, which is the opposite of what most people have described in the cortex in response to a sensory stimulus,” says Stern.
+“Normally, a reduction in blood flow in the cortex is observed in diseases such as Alzheimer's or after a stroke or ischemia.”

-The team calls the phenomenon "reverse neurovascular coupling" or a decrease in blood flow that produces hypoxia.
-They also observed other differences: in the cortex, the vascular responses to stimuli are very localized and dilation occurs rapidly.
+The team calls the phenomenon “reverse neurovascular coupling” or a decrease in blood flow producing hypoxia.
+They also observed other differences: in the cortex, vascular responses to stimuli are very localized and dilation occurs rapidly.
 In the hypothalamus, the response was widespread and occurred slowly, over a long period of time.

-"When we eat a lot of salt, our sodium levels stay high for a long time," says Stern.
-"We believe hypoxia is a mechanism that strengthens the ability of neurons to respond to prolonged salt stimulation, allowing them to remain active for an extended period."
+“When we eat a lot of salt, our sodium levels stay high for a long time,” says Stern.
+“We believe that hypoxia is a mechanism that strengthens the ability of neurons to respond to prolonged salt stimulation, allowing them to remain active for a prolonged period.”

 Salt, hypertension and hypoxia

-The findings raise interesting questions about how hypertension can affect the brain.
-It is believed that between 50 and 60% of hypertension is due to salt, i.e. it is triggered by excessive salt intake.
-The research team intends to study this reverse neurovascular coupling mechanism in animal models to determine whether it contributes to the pathology of hypertension.
-Additionally, they hope to use their approach to study other brain regions and diseases, including depression, obesity, and neurodegenerative conditions.
+The findings raise interesting questions about how hypertension may affect the brain.
+It is believed that between 50 and 60% of hypertension is salt-dependent, i.e. triggered by excessive salt intake.
+The research team intends to study this mechanism of reverse neurovascular coupling in animal models to determine whether it contributes to the pathology of hypertension.
+Additionally, they hope to use their approach to study other brain regions and diseases, including depression, obesity and neurodegenerative conditions.